TimurKady/django-fast-treenode/docs/roadmap.md

 - **Reducing database load** from the `TreeNodeAdmin` when working with large trees.
 - Removing `numpy` in favor of lighter alternatives.
 - Removing `Select2` in favor of light custom select2-like implementation.

+But the **django-fast-treenode** package will continue to evolve from its original concept—combining the benefits of the **Adjacency List** and **Closure Table** models—into a high-performance solution for managing and visualizing hierarchical data in Django projects.
+The focus is on **speed, usability, and flexibility**.

 In future versions, I plan to implement: